Syed-K-Jafri/Form-Validation-Javascript-/README.md

 # Form-Validation-Javascript-
 Complete Form Validation in Javascript

-This project uses HTML, bootstrap and Javascript to utilizes form validation to ensure the user fills out the form properly.
+This project uses HTML, bootstrap and Javascript to utilize form validation to ensure the user fills out the form properly.

 Following are form validation requirements for submission of form: